Parrish Cosmetic & Plastic Surgery Center

 There are a number of “gray areas” in coverage for plastic surgery that sometimes require special consideration by an insurance carrier.
 These areas usually involve surgical operations which may be reconstructive or cosmetic, depending on each patient's situation.
 For example, eyelid surgery (blepharoplasty) - a procedure normally performed to achieve cosmetic improvement may be covered if the eyelids are drooping severely and obscuring a patient's vision.

-Will I be able to tolerate the pain post-operatively?
+What is the recovery from plastic surgery like, will I be able to tolerate the pain post-operatively?

 Each patient will tolerate pain post-operatively in a different way, and we take this into consideration.
 While some patients may describe the pain as an ache, others experience greater discomfort.
 Appropriate pain medications are prescribed for post-operative patients to help minimize discomfort.
 Most facial cosmetic operations have minimal discomfort post-operatively.
 Liposuction is slightly more uncomfortable, and operations that require elevation or tightening of the muscles, such as an abdominoplasty (tummy tucks) or breast augmentation, have discomfort equal to that of a C-section.